 Kayla: I think the point about the social model perhaps lending some support to the argument for disability is an interesting one.
 It’s also interesting to think of it in terms of the medical model and how often vampires/werewolves/etc. stories feature a “cure” plot.
 Does that mirror or parallel the way that disability is often treated in narratives in a way that supports the supernatural as disability angle?

-Ava: I mean, I honestly feel even with the social model it doesn’t apply to supernatural creatures nine out of ten times.
-Even with society structured against supernatural creatures, they still have very distinct advantages—immortality, super strength, super speed, enhanced senses, etc. It would have to be deliberately written as a disability, I think, for it to work.
+Gabe: I mean, I honestly feel even with the social model it doesn’t apply to supernatural creatures nine out of ten times.
+Even with society structured against supernatural creatures, they still have very distinct advantages — immortality, super strength, super speed, enhanced senses, etc. It would have to be deliberately written as a disability, I think, for it to work.

 Andrea: Absolutely … although society isn’t really structured to accommodate supernatural creatures, it still isn’t really structured in a way that really disadvantages or excludes them either.